Summer Reading Lists

 Summer Reading Assignment

-Contact Mr. Mahady at kmahady@avhsd.org or Mrs. Jennifer McElroy at jmcelroy@avhsd.org if you have questions or concerns.
+Contact Mrs. Jennifer McElroy at jmcelroy@avhsd.org if you have questions or concerns.

 Honors English 10